-WORDS Cheri Morris IMAGES Christian Cook
+WORDS Cheri Morris PHOTOS Christian Cook

 Cranberry Pavilion by Wright Architects is a 163 sqm space that affords the illusion of grandeur and features envelope-pushing design inspired by Phillip Johnson’s Glass House and Mies Van Der Rohe’s Barcelona Pavilion.